openshift/openshift-origin-design/designs/administrator/future-openshift/saved-searches/index.md

 * The **Saved filters** dropdown will update to show the saved filter name since it is the currently applied filter.

 ![5](img/saved5.png)
-* Users can click the **Saved filters** dropdown to see all their saved searches.
+* Users can click the **Saved filters** dropdown to see all their saved filters.
-* Through the dropdown, users may also choose to edit their saved searches.
+* Through the dropdown, users may also choose to edit their saved filters.

 ![6](img/saved6.png)
 * In the **Edit saved filters** modal, users are able to edit the name of any previously saved filter.